 You’ve thought, tweeked and tested.
 Now it’s time for you to bring your party together.
 Here are some tips for smooth party game play:-

 - Collect your party games supplies – Keep them together in an attractive storage container so they’re in the one place on your party day.

 - Keep your party games supplies out of kids’ reach – This is so you know exactly where your supplies are when they’re needed.
 If your collection of supplies are within easy reach, the kids will see it as their invitation to help themselves

 - Have a list of your preferred & back-up party games as well as an overview of the games’ rules with your supplies – This is your handy reference guide for the day.

-These six steps on how I plan my kids’ parties, has hopefully inspired you to feel confident about planning your own kids’ party.
+These six steps on how I plan my kids’ parties, have hopefully inspired you to feel confident about planning your own kids’ party.
 I’d love to hear how you’ve stretched your imagination.
 Even if you try the first couple of steps, you’re off to a great start.

 more from the blog